hsuanchia/AITechAgent/README.md

 ![AITechAgent Local Demo](/Imgs/Simple_demo_0417.gif)

 # To do
-* Optimization frontend
+* Optimize frontend
-* Optimization RAG
+* Optimize RAG
-* Optimization Search -> not only search on title
+* Optimize Search -> not only search on title

 # Current limitation
 * Hardware: RTX 3060 Laptop GPU -> Almost broken for the heat dissipation issue QAQ